Gokul-P47/PieQ-Training/Day1_OOP_Cocept.md

   Wrapping up the data and methods under a single unit called class and providing security through Access modifiers.
 Implementation level issue.

 ### 6.Inheritance:
   Creating a new class from an existing class so that it inherits the features of the parent class.
 It allows the programmers to reuse the code.
-There are different types of Inheritance.
-1.Single Inheritance, 2.Multiple Inheritance, 3.Multilevel Inheritance, 4.Hierarchical Inheritance, 5.Hybrid Inheritance.
+There are different  types of Inheritance. <br>
+    1.Single Inheritance<br>
+    2.Multiple Inheritance<br>
+    3.Multilevel Inheritance<br>
+    4.Hierarchical Inheritance<br>
+    5.Hybrid Inheritance<br>